Expert Panel Projects

 U.S. Commodity Futures Trading Commission

-- Fourth annual report on the Progress of the Interim Inspection Program Related to Audits of Brokers and Dealers was released on August 18, 2015.
-The report cites high levels of independence findings and audit deficiencies, similar to reported findings and deficiencies in previous years.
-It states that the PCAOB staff is currently working to develop a rule proposal for the Board to consider during 2016 to establish a permanent inspection program, which will address whether to exempt any category of registered public accounting firm.
-Under the interim inspection program adopted in 2011, the PCAOB inspects audit engagements of all types of broker-dealers.
+This report cites high levels of audit deficiencies, similar to prior year’s inspection results.
+Independence continues to be a focus area.
+The report also states that the PCAOB staff is working to develop a rule proposal for the Board to consider during 2016 to establish a permanent inspection program, which will address, among other matters, whether to exempt any category of registered public accounting firm.
+Under the interim inspection program adopted in 2011, the PCAOB inspects audit engagements of all types of SEC-registered broker-dealers.

 - Slides from recent PCAOB webinars that may be of interest to broker-dealers and their auditors are available: